Brand Breakout Summit/2021: Why Android Authority Is Betting On Headless To Captivate Global Audiences

 ANNAN PATEL: Yeah, definitely.
 We hear that sentiment a lot.
 We know so many content teams, marketing teams have effectively grown up on WordPress over the last 20 some odd years.
 So, making that transition to a lesser CMS in the sense of there’s not all of that thought leadership that’s 20 years old baked in.
 So, it totally makes sense.

 Of course, I think our audience knows that when you make that transition from traditional WordPress to Headless WordPress, you are giving up a few things.
-There are some things in traditional WordPress that make WordPress so flexible and so easy to use that are not intuitive and don’t come with Headless.
-Can you talk to us a little bit about some of those trade-offs that you had to make, especially around flexibility with layouts, and ability to see plugins to get quick functionality.
+There are some things in traditional WordPress that make WordPress so flexible and so easy to use that are not intuitive or flexible to show on any device and don’t come with Headless.
+Can you talk to us a little bit about some of those trade-offs that you had to make, especially around flexibility with layouts, and the ability to see plugins to get quick functionality.

 TAYO ONABULE: It is a good point.
 And I think it’s safe to say that Headless isn’t going to be for everyone.
 If you don’t have at least some access to custom development, it’s going to be a difficult ask.
 But I think if you are able to get a team together, then these things are– You’re able to overcome them some way.